muggy8/improbable/from-me-to-me/a9bIQF8s.md

 "I'll give you some time to think things through yourself."

-At Phanna's voice, Mikay quickly followed behind phanna and left the box.
+At Phanna's voice, Mikay quickly followed behind Phanna and left the box.

 Soon enough, I was all alone in this room.